christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

-# Features of the nodes
+# Features of the formula graph nodes

 In the case of the synthetic dataset, node features come from `model/pygcn/pygcn/features.pk` file containing